-Table III also shows that the environment initialization states was 0%, meaning none of its execution states were reached.
+Table 4 also shows that the environment initialization states was 0%, meaning none of its execution states were reached.
 Likewise, because the environment initialization states failed in this case, the subscriber runtime states failed.
-Since the QED testers used TE Score to validate execution
+Since the QED testers used TE Score to validate execution correctness, they quickly pinpointed that the error was located on the subscriber node in this case.

 Case 4: Validating execution correctness when operating in resource constrained environments.
-As discussed in Section IV-B, QED testers wanted to compare capabilities of the baseline GIG middleware and the enhanced GIG/QED middleware in resource constrained environments, such as limited bandwidth for sending events (or information objects).
+As discussed in Section 4.2, QED testers wanted to compare capabilities of the baseline GIG middleware and the enhanced GIG/QED middleware in resource constrained environments, such as limited bandwidth for sending events (or information objects).
 The baseline GIG implementation does not support any adaptation capabilities when operating in resource constrained environments.
 In contrast, the GIG/QED middleware is designed to adapt to such conditions and ensure clients meet their QoS requirements with respect to their level of importance.
-If the GIG/QED middleware cannot ensure all subscribers will meet their requirements, then the GIG/QED middleware will ignore QoS requirements of low importance subscribers so higher importance subscribers can continue meeting their QoS requirements.

-When the experiments were run with QED/GIG implementation, lower importance subscribers received fewer information objects than the minimum number of information objects defined in state $s_6$ in Listing 3.
-Thus, $s_6$ failed for this test during test validation.
+If the GIG/QED middleware cannot ensure all subscribers will meet their requirements it will ignore QoS requirements of low importance subscribers so higher importance subscribers can continue meeting their QoS requirements.
+When experiments were run with QED/GIG implementation, lower importance subscribers received fewer information objects than the minimum number of information objects defined for state $s_6$ in Listing 4.
+Thus, $s_6$ should fail for this test.